 Brown, red or yellow leaves

 This is none other than environmental stress.
-Mostly due to a lot of sunlight leading to sunburn, very little water or extremely low temperatures.
+Primarily due to a lot of sunlight leading to sunburn, very little water, or shallow temperatures.
 This commonly affects outdoor aloes.

 Typical Uses of Aloe Vera